mattallen-it/iam-infrastructure-labs/README.md

 ## Project Goal

 This lab series demonstrates practical Identity and Access Management (IAM) implementation within a simulated enterprise environment, aligned with real-world government and enterprise security practices.

+This lab series demonstrates the ability to troubleshoot, validate, and enforce identity-based access control in a controlled enterprise environment.

 Key focus areas include: